Agenda

 • 10:00 a.m.-10:30 a.m. — Networking Break with Sponsors

-During this panel you will hear from the North Carolina Department of Transportation on the importance of partnering with your DOT on economic development projects and grants.
-You will also hear from short line economic development leaders on how they are working with their states to turn dirt and get projects moving.
+You will hear from the North Carolina Department of Transportation on the importance of partnering with your DOT on economic development projects and grants, and from short line economic development leaders on how they are working with their states to turn dirt and get projects moving.

 • Telling Your Story — Creating a Brand Image that Resonates with Customers and the Community